 A Toadstools aren’t produced but bracket fungi are.
 The spores are produced in fruiting bodies, which are flat or bracket-shaped, between 2-10cm across and overlapping like tiles.
 These are often numerous on the infected wood.

 They are a bit variable in appearance.
 When wet they are fleshy, but shrivel up in dry weather.
 They start off purple in colour, especially when damp, but become brownish with age and they dry out.
 Sometimes the surfaces can be covered in hairs and zones of different colour shades.
 They can appear on the dead side of trees that are still alive, on tree stumps and on logs.

-Q Does this disease have to be reported?
+Q Does silver leaf have to be reported?

 A No, it’s no longer a notifiable disease.

-Q Why do the leaves turn a silvery colour?
+Q Why do the leaves affected by silver leaf turn a silvery colour?